Victor Neuburg (poet): "The Poet's Corner" and Dylan Thomas

+Another poet who contributed to the column was Pamela Hansford Johnson, and for many months, Johnson and Thomas seemed to alternate as winners of first prize.
+In 1937, Jean Overton Fuller submitted a poem to "The Poets' Corner" and was drawn into Neuburg's circle, eventually becoming his biographer.

-Later life
+Personal life

 Neuburg married Kathleen Rose Goddard in 1921, but the marriage eventually broke up.
 They had a son, Victor Edward Neuburg (1924–1996), who became a writer on English literature.

 Neuburg later started a relationship with Runia Tharpe, and moved to Swiss Cottage, London, to live with her.

-In 1937 Jean Overton Fuller submitted a poem to "The Poets' Corner" and was drawn into Neuburg's circle, eventually becoming his biographer.

 Death

 Victor Benjamin Neuburg died from tuberculosis on 30 May 1940.
 Dylan Thomas declared on hearing of Neuburg's death: